VaheKBJ/missile_guidance/README.md

 which draws 5 basic figures of the engagement.

-for single trajectory run the file single_run.m. the target range can be modified by 'range'. the initial heading error with the target can be modified by 'initial_error'.
+advanced: for single trajectory run the file single_run.m. the target range can be modified by 'range'. the initial heading error with the target can be modified by 'initial_error'.